This article originally appeared on VICE US.

 And yet, young climate activists largely saw only more empty words come out of the major countries on Monday.

-Many of the young climate activists were already frustrated with the U.N. after a flop of a Youth Climate Summit this weekend, felt like world leaders had failed them.
+Many of the young climate activists were already frustrated with the U.N. after a flop of a Youth Climate Summit this weekend, where they felt world leaders had failed them.
 They’d just mobilized a climate strike that brought 4 million people out into the streets around the world on Friday.

 “Four million people around the world are screaming out demands into the ears of our world leaders and they still haven’t heard us,” Palash-Mizner said.
 “They still haven’t recognized the urgency of this issue and they are letting their people die.”